drknmr/drknmr.github.io/pages/about.md

 ---
 layout: page
 title: about
-description: Karl Broman is Professor in Biostatistics and Medical Informatics at University of Wisconsin - Madison; research in statistical genetics
+description: K N M Rao is Associate Professor in CDMM at VIT University - Vellore; research is mainly focused on design and simulation of industrial plants using Aspen.
 ---

 Karl Broman is Professor in the